AChezick/Capstone2/README.md

 ## Data
 This project, Healthcare Analytics, came from [Kaggle](https://www.kaggle.com/vin1234/janatahack-healthcare-analytics?select=Train)

----

 #### Anonymized Features: All data was anonymized

 Protecting patient data is critical.
 However, it does make following this READ.md more difficult.
-I will be reorient the reader throughout!
+I will reorient the reader throughout!

 ---